minvws/nl-kat-coordination/docs/source/developer_documentation/reports.md

     # The name users will see:
     name = _("Your Name Report")
     description = _("Give a description to your new report.")
-    # All the required and optional plugins (can be an empty list):
+    # All the required and optional plugins (can be empty lists):
     plugins = {"required": ["nmap"], "optional": ["shodan", "nmap-udp", "nmap-ports", "nmap-ip-range"]}
     # The OOI types that can serve as input to generate this report:
     input_ooi_types = {Hostname, IPAddressV4, IPAddressV6}